Top 20 Seattle attractions

 "Landing site of Capt.
 George Vancouver.
 On May 30, 1792, Captain Vancouver and his party anchored off this point and came ashore the following morning.
 Commissioned by the British to survey the NW Coast of America, they named this area Rose Point for the many wild roses that grew here."

-6. Combine a visit to Mukilteo Lighthouse, with a 20-minute ferry ride to Whidbey Island.
+9. Take the 20-minute ferry ride to Whidbey Island.

 Drive or walk onboard the ferry, to explore a number of great attractions on beautiful Whidbey Island, including Fort Casey, Fort Ebey, Deception Pass, the Meerkerk Gardens, and the charming towns of Langley and Coupeville.